Skip to main content

 I'm interested in the poetics of social transformation.

 My thinking is especially alive to questions of how literature and cinema might help us envisage or even engineer a better world than the dumpster fire we now inhabit.
 Within this frame, I tend to write about how different forms respond to the vicissitudes of modern capitalism, to the practicalities of revolution, and to the possibility of communism.
-I make no bones about the fact that this research is fueled by political commitment.
+I make no bones about the fact that this research is fuelled by political commitment.

 I am the author of two other books: Red Modernism and Splatter Capital.